D0men1c0/ISSR_Darkweb/README.md

 ```

 **Note:** we are using the `topic_model_all-MiniLM-L6-v2_190_20n_8dim`, which is not directly in the directory because it weighs 2.5GB but can be downloaded directly from the file `download_files.py`.
-Alternatively, there is the version topic_model_all-MiniLM-L6-v2_190_20n_8dim_safetensors which is much smaller and is present in the directory, but the prediction results are poorer. <br>
+Alternatively, there is the version `topic_model_all-MiniLM-L6-v2_190_20n_8dim_safetensors` which is much smaller and is present in the directory, but the prediction results are much poorer. <br>
 The BERTopic model used is one example, there are several.
 Just go to the ModelsContent subdirectory to see how many more there are.<br>
 Or also use the templates in the thread section on Models: